dermesser/libsocket/README.md

 If you're using libsocket successfully on other platforms, please let me know (via github
         (dermesser) or `<lbo[[at]]spheniscida.de>`.

-##How to use the libsocket: static vs. dynamic ###Static Linkage
+##How to use the libsocket: static vs. dynamic

+###Static Linkage

-It's possible to compile libsocket statically into your program (by placing the .c[pp] and .h[pp]
-    files in your source tree).
-You don't have to mind legal issues because libsocket is licensed by a slightly modified 2-clause BSD license which permits any use, as long as you include the license text in your product (so it's clear that libsocket is licensed by this License) and the notice that *we* wrote libsocket (as described in the license) It's nice to mention libsocket in your product's Readme or advertisements anyway :)
+It's possible to compile libsocket statically into your program (by placing the .c[pp] and .h[pp] files in your source tree).
+You don't have to mind legal issues because libsocket is licensed by a slightly modified 2-clause BSD license which permits any use, as long as you include the license text in your product (so it's clear that libsocket is licensed by this License) and the notice that *we* wrote libsocket (as described in the license).
+It's ok to mention libsocket in your product's Readme or advertisements anyway.

 ###Dynamic Linkage

-The recommended method to use libsocket is to link your program against the libsocket SO.
+The recommended method to use libsocket is to link your program against the libsocket SO (DLL).
 Using this method is quite easy; you have to compile the dynamic libraries (libsocket and libsocket++) using the Makefile (see section "BUILDING")

-Linking your programs against the library is also easy; if $OBJECTS are your object files, then link them together using one of these commands:
+Linking your programs against the library is also simple: if $OBJECTS are your object files, then link them together using one of these commands:

+        $ gcc -o yourprog -lsocket $OBJECTS
+        # or
-        $ gcc -o yourprog -lsocket $OBJECTS $ g++ -o yourprog -lsocket++ $OBJECTS
+        $ g++ -o yourprog -lsocket++ $OBJECTS

 You only need to link against one library, even when using C++, because libsocket++ contains all necessary functions.

-If you distribute your program in binary form, it's possible to distribute library binaries along your program and install them along your program.
+If you distribute your program in binary form, it's possible to distribute the library binaries along with your program and install them along your program.

 ###Other stuff

 You may use other compilers than the GNU Compilers ($(CC), $(CPP)).
-The dynamic and static linking was tested successfully using clang/clang++ 3.0 and 3.1 on GNU/Linux and clang 3.1 on FreeBSD (and,
-        of course, gcc on both platforms).
+Both the dynamic and static linking were tested successfully using clang/clang++ > 3.0 on GNU/Linux and clang > 3.1 on FreeBSD (and, of course, gcc/g++ on both platforms).

 ##BUILDING

-If you want to install both libsocket and libsocket++, simply use this command: # make install
+If you want to install both libsocket and libsocket++, simply use this command:

+    # make install

 This installs the SOs libsocket.so and libsocket++.so to /usr/lib/ and the header files to /usr/include/libsocket.
 If you want to change this path, use this command:

     # LIBPATH=/path/to/lib/ HEADERPATH=/path/to/headers/libsocket make -e install

 This command installs the libs to $LIBPATH and the header files to $HEADERPATH.

 If you do not like libsocket anymore, remove it using

-        # make deinstall If you specified non-default library or header paths, specify them again
-and use '-e'.
+    # make deinstall

+If you specified non-default library or header paths, specify them again and use '-e'.

 ##EXAMPLES